dklassic/GDC-transcript/README.md

 # GDC-transcript

-> An attempt to transcript all GDC YouTube public videos
+> An attempt to transcribe all GDC YouTube public videos

 GDC-transcript is a pet project of [PeDev](https://twitter.com/PeDev_) and [DK Liao](https://twitter.com/RandomDevDK) in an attempt to transcribe publicly available videos in [Game Developers Conference's YouTube channel](https://www.youtube.com/@Gdconf).